Finding Materialized Models for Model Reuse: Experiments

-Next, we evaluate the robustness of I-SMS on random sampling.
-Figure~\ref{fig:E3}(a) shows the PCC of I-SMS when the sampling rate of the target dataset varies from 0.025 to 0.8.
-It is observed that the PCC of I-SMS increases with the sampling rate.
-This is because I-SMS can better estimate the target-related knowledge of source model candidates as the sampling rate grows.
-To be more specific, Figure~\ref{fig:E3}(b) depicts the accuracy of source models retrained on the target dataset w.r.t. the normalized separation degree in I-SMS when the sampling rate is 0.1.
-We can observe that I-SMS can select the top-2 models correctly and perform better than CAS (shown in Figure~\ref{fig:E1}(c)).
-It confirms the robustness of I-SMS on random sampling over the target dataset.
-Thus, I-SMS can reduce the predicting time by the random sampling on the target dataset while retaining the source model selection performance.
+Next, we verify the robustness of \textsf{I-MMQ} on random sampling.
+Fig.~\ref{fig:E3}(a) shows the PCC of \textsf{I-MMQ} when the sampling rate of the target dataset varies from 0.025 to 0.8.
+It is observed that the PCC of \textsf{I-MMQ} increases with the sampling rate.
+This is because \textsf{I-MMQ} can better estimate the target-related knowledge of materialized model candidates as the sampling rate grows.
+To be more specific, Fig.~\ref{fig:E3}(b) depicts the accuracy of materialized models retrained on the target dataset w.r.t. the normalized separation degree in \textsf{I-MMQ} when the sampling rate is 0.1.
+We can observe that \textsf{I-MMQ} can select the top-2 models correctly, and perform better than CAS (shown in Fig.~\ref{fig:E1}(c)).
+It confirms the robustness of \textsf{I-MMQ} on random sampling over the target dataset.
+Thus, \textsf{I-MMQ} can reduce the predicting time by the random sampling on the target dataset while retaining the materialized model query performance.

-Through the experiments on the large image classification dataset ImageNet-2012, we have verified that I-SMS can enhance the efficiency and scalability of SMS while maintaining the source model selection performance.
-For simplification, we omit I-SMS in the rest of the experiments due to similar experimental results.
+Through the experiments on the large image classification dataset ImageNet-2012, we have shown that \textsf{I-MMQ} can enhance the efficiency and scalability of \textsf{MMQ} while maintaining the materialized model query performance.
+For simplification, we omit \textsf{I-MMQ} in the rest of the experiments due to similar experimental results.